- Get Involved

 - About Us

-Kenai is currently in training in the Inmate Dog Alliance Project of Idaho (IDAPI) Program where she lives with and is trained by inmates at one of the Idaho correctional centers.
+Kenai completed training in the Inmate Dog Alliance Project of Idaho (IDAPI) Program where she lived with and was trained by inmates at one of the Idaho correctional centers.
 During this two-month period, the dogs live with the inmates in a prison setting and are trained daily in basic obedience.
 They are also house, leash and crate trained.
 The dogs are frequently taught a number of fun tricks such as shake with both paws, bow, spin, speak, sit up, crawl, wave, play dead and many times can also perform some agility commands.
 They also learn to be good indoor companions while at the same time, they get to interact, play and bond with the other dogs in the program.
 At the end of the training period, these dogs are evaluated to make sure that they have been trained to do all of their required commands.

 To apply for one of these dogs, you must complete an IDAPI application and, if selected as a potential adopter, a phone interview will be conducted just prior to the dog’s graduation.
 If chosen, you will then be asked to attend a 2-hour workshop where you will meet the dog and also learn the commands that the dog knows and how to work with her.
 For more information about this dog or any dog in the IDAPI program, please contact Stefanie at the Idaho Humane Society at firstname.lastname@example.org or (208) 331-8552.
 You can apply for this dog at the following link: